-Grades: 9-12 Grades: 10-12 1.0 Credit 5130 Latin 3 Grades: 11-12 1.0 Credit Latin 3 requires a strong foundation in Latin 2.
+Grades: 9-12 5110 Latin 1 1.0 Credit Grades: 10-12 1.0 Credit Latin 2 requires a strong foundation in Latin 1.
+It is the continuation of the study of Latin grammar, idioms, history, and culture.
+These concepts are taught through a family history that includes a broad view of Roman history and mythology, and of a Roman's responsibility to society.
+Students are expected to demonstrate proficiency in verb tenses, Latin syntax 5130 Latin 3 Grades: 11-12 1.0 Credit Latin 3 requires a strong foundation in Latin 2.
 Students in Latin 3 will examine authentic texts of both prose and poetry in order to improve mastery of grammar, syntax, vocabulary, verb usage, history and culture.
 Prerequisite(s): Latin 2.
 FRENCH SEQUENCE Grades: 9-12 1.0 Credit 5210 French 1 French 1 is the beginning course of a four year program.
 Students begin to develop the four basic language skills (listening, speaking, reading, and writing) and to learn specific techniques to facilitate acquisition of a second language.
 Emphasis is on acquiring such basic learning skills as following directions, listening actively, participating in drills, memorizing and retaining vocabulary.
 Spending out-of-class time each day orally studying French is highly encouraged.
 French 1 also introduces students to the culture, geography, and history of France.
 Students assume responsibility for their own learning through independent study and self-tests.